bojinovic/ai-1301/front/src/pages/presentation/README.md

   - an AI model
   - and an API service which will be called by Chainlink Decentralized Oracle Network (DON) after the request has been initiated by the player's corresponding contracts

-- There are always two contracts in play, that act as Function Consumers which enables a commitment-reveal scheme that keeps the game fair.
+- There are always two contracts per player.
+- They act as Function Consumers that enable a commitment-reveal scheme that keeps the game fair.

+## Highlight starting a match line

-- After the deployment process has been completed, the first player can start a new match by registering the addresses of previosly deployed contracts with the Game's main contract.
+- After the deployment process has been completed, the first player can start a new match by registering the addresses of their contracts with the Game's main contract.

+## Highlight joining a match line and VRF

-- And the second player can then join the match by providing the addresses of their own contracts, as well as the desired match ID.
+- And the second player can then join the match by the same ypt of information, as well as the desired match ID.

----

 - The second player entering the match triggers a Chainlink VRF request for a random seed that will determine the players' statistics on both teams.

+## Highlight advancer line

-- After the randomness has been fullfiled, Advancer takes the responsability for the progression of a match.
+- After the randomness has been fullfiled, the Advancer takes the responsability for the progression of a match.

+## Highlight Advancer-Game line and all of the lines per stage

 - There are three main stages that a match can be in:

   - Commitment
-  - Reveal
+  - Reveal, and a
   - State Update stage

-It is the job of the Advancer to trigger transactions which will enable a stage transition.

----
+## Hichglight Commitment Stage

 - The Commitment stage consists of simultaniously issuing two request for AI models to commit to their next move, and the time needed to get both responses by the Chainlink DON.

+## Hichglight Reveal Stage

-- After the models have commited, a Reveal stage can be started which will shed light on the underlying data needed to make a state update.
+- After the models have commited, a Reveal stage can be executed in a similar maner.
+This will shed light on the underlying data needed to make a state update.

+## Hichglight State Update Stage

 - Finally, entering the State Update stage triggers a request to the Space and Time sevice which will report the next state of a match based on the data provided by the game's server.

+## Hichglight Monitor

+- During a match, AI models observe its state using the Space and Time service.

+## Highlight Disputer line

 - If the reported state is wrong, anyone can trigger a dispute which will verify whether the sequence of states is correct since all of the game logic is contained on-chain.

-- During a match, AI models observe the state using Space and Time service.

 ---